Date of Degree

 Copyright 2009 Hind Ahmad Baydoun

 Baydoun, Hind Ahmad.
-"Intimate partner violence, employment and social support among women seeking elective abortion services In Iowa." dissertation, University of Iowa, 2009.
+"Intimate partner violence, employment and social support among women seeking elective abortion services In Iowa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.